mihaiile/How-To-Secure-A-Ubuntu-Linux-Server-With-Ansible/README.md

 &nbsp;

 ## Changes made to the original installation after running the ansible playbooks
-- groups created for *sshusers*, *sudousers* and *suusers*
+- groups created for *sshusers*, *sudousers* and *suusers*; user added to groups
-- new user created with the name specified in *variables.yml* and added to groups
 - use of sudo limited to sudousers group
 - use of su limited to suusers group
-- passwordless sudo enabled for the new user
+- passwordless sudo enabled for the user if specified in the *variables.yml*
 - SSH public key added to authorized_keys file

 ### Packages